railsgirls/guides.railsgirls.com/_pages/omniauth-devise.md

   </code>

 ### Set up OAuth credentials
-To do this you need to register your app pn the Google Developers Console and get the OAUth credentials:
+To do this you need to register your app on the Google Developers Console and get the OAUth credentials:
 - Go to [Google Developers Console](https://console.developers.google.com).
 - Create a new project.
 - In the “APIs & Services” section, enable the Google+ API or Google People API.
+- Click on 'OAuth consent screen' to configure your application.
+- Select External as the user type, since the project will likely start in development mode which is the testing phase You can change it later on for production.
+- Fill in the app registration form, including the name, logo and developer's contact information.
+You can skip out on the domain info, unless you have an authorised one.
+- Skip the questions about scopes too
+- Add a test user and then save and continue.
-- Go to Credentials, and create OAuth 2.0 Client IDs.
+- Head back to the dashboard and then go to Credentials, and create OAuthClient IDs.
-- Set the callback URL to your Rails app (e.g., ```http://localhost:3000/users/auth/google_oauth2/callback```).
+- Select the application type, in this case a web application and fill in the app name.
+- Add an authorised redirect uri, ```http://localhost:3000/users/auth/google_oauth2/callback```.
+- Click create and then copy your client ID and secret.

 ### Store your credentials in ENV or Rails Credentials
 - You can store your credentials in an environment variable or in Rails Credentials.